ravi-prakash02/titan-implementation/README.md

 cd titan-implementation-BB26
 ```

-All benchmarking and SNARK commands should be run from the root of this repository.
+All the provided benchmarking and SNARK commands should be run from the root of this repository.

 ---